Best travel eSIM for Norway in 2026

 What is FUP on a Norway eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 A Norway plan used elsewhere in the EEA may also hit a separate roaming fair use cap.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources and retrieval dates

 Every factual claim about Norway's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Wikipedia, Telecommunications in Norway, retrieved 30 May 2026.
 Norway's mobile network operators: Telenor, Telia Norway and Ice; regulator named as Nkom.